IBM/build-a-time-series-model-using-fp-predict-plus/README.md

 ## Prerequisites

-List pre-reqs here.

-* RHM FP Predict + operator
+Please refer to this [link](https://developer.ibm.com/tutorials/get-started-findability-platform-predict-plus-red-hat-marketplace/) for getting started with installation and setup of FP Predict plus operator.

 ## Estimated time

-Completing this tutorial should take about 20 minutes.
+Completing this tutorial should take about 30 minutes.

 ## Steps